zsoldosp/django-act-as-auth/README.rst

 * if you are not there already, add yourself to the `Authors <authors>`_ file

+To trigger packaging, run `make release` on the master branch.

 Setting up all Python versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~